MSBradshaw/SeeNV/README.md

 Sex: Chromosomal sex of patient (e.g. XY or XX).
 If unknown just input ZZ.

-BAM: path to the sample's .bam file
+BAM: absolute path to the sample's .bam file

-BAI: path to the sample's .bai file
+BAI: absolute path to the sample's .bai file

 ## `-s SITES`